OCA/project/project_minimum_margin_threshold_alert/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends the Odoo Project application to support automatic profitability threshold alerts.
-It allows companies to define a default profitability limit (for example when project costs exceed a given percentage of revenues) and to apply it to projects that do not have a specific alert configuration.
+This module extends the Odoo Project application to support automatic margin minimum threshold alerts.
+It allows companies to define a default margin limit (for example when project costs exceed a given percentage of revenues) and to apply it to projects that do not have a specific alert configuration.
 Each project can also define its own threshold.

-When the threshold is reached or exceeded, the system sends notifications to the project manager and to internal subscribers of the project.
+When the margin threshold is reached or exceeded, the system sends notifications to the project manager and to internal subscribers of the project.
 The notification method follows the user’s notification preferences, with an option to force the sending of an email even if the user is configured to receive only in-app notifications.
-This module helps project managers anticipate financial risks and improves internal communication around project profitability.
+This module helps project managers anticipate financial risks and improves internal communication around project margin.

 **Table of contents**